top of page

 🐾 Dog-Friendly Pubs & Cafes

-• Ownies Bar & Bistro – Traditional and cosy, with a dog-friendly bar area - this is the only dog welcoming pub in Carrickfergus.
-Staff brought out a bowl of water and gave Svea lots of fuss.
+• Ownies Bar & Bistro – This traditional and cosy pub has a dog-friendly bar area.
+It's the only pub in Carrickfergus that welcomes dogs.
+The staff brought out a bowl of water and gave Svea lots of fuss.
+What a treat!

-• The Windrose – A little more upmarket, with views over the marina.
-Dogs are welcome in the outside seating area, and it’s worth visiting for sunset drinks.
+• The Windrose – A little more upmarket, this spot offers stunning views over the marina.
+Dogs are welcome in the outside seating area, making it perfect for sunset drinks.

-• Cafe Madi – This lovely café just off the main street is dog-friendly and serves great coffee and cake.
+• Cafe Madi – Just off the main street, this lovely café is dog-friendly and serves great coffee and cake.
 Svea was allowed in and got plenty of smiles from the staff.

 🚶♀️ Local Walks